MetaSeth/time-tracking-app/README.md

 The Time Tracking Application enables users to report their time entries, specifying the date, duration, and optional comments for each task they work on.
 The application also supports different views for reviewing time entries, including task-specific, project-wide views.
 Admin users can review the submissions.

+## Live Demo
+Check out the live demo of the Time Tracking Application[here](https://time-tracking-app-7d901.web.app/).

+Please note that this demo showcases the application's functionality, but the data is for demonstration purposes only and may not reflect real-world scenarios.
 ## Features

 - Time entry reporting: Users can report their time entries, providing details such as the date, duration, and comments for each task.